Never Give Up

-I will continue to support those who ensure our public safety:
+I wholeheartedly support those who ensure our public safety:

-Sign up with your email address to receive news and updates about how you can join the fight!
+Sign up with your email address to receive news and updates about how you can join in!

 First and foremost, I’m a ranchwife and mother.
 My husband, Gary, operates a family cattle ranch with his twin brother outside of McCoy in southern Routt County where we raised our two daughters Abbey and Izabel.
 The Raymond Horn Ranch has been in the family since 1964, running close to 500 cow/calf pairs in the high country.
 Our daughters grew up on the ranch raising 4-H sheep and steers and running their successful soap business, Bubble Creek Soap.
 I’m a first responder and the fire chief for the Rock Creek Volunteer Fire Department.
 And, I’m proud to serve as former Treasurer of Routt County.

 In 2016, I faced a difficult decision as Treasurer of Routt County.
 The largest employer and largest property taxpayer in the county filed for bankruptcy in April.
 With any bankrupt company, there is always a question of whether creditors like Routt County would receive the property tax payment.
 I was not surprised when the company was late on its tax payment, but I was disappointed to see that the check was light – this company chose not to pay more than $91,000 in penalties and interest, but wanted me to accept the check as payment in full.
 To be clear, Colorado law does not allow County Treasurers to waive penalty and interest.
 Some in my community suggested that I just look the other way, accept the smaller check, and move forward.
 I could not in good conscience cut a break to a multi-national company when I could not do that for a single mother struggling to get current on her taxes.
 I sent the check back, and we proceeded to reach an agreement.
 Real leadership means that we have to take heat for our decisions sometimes.
 Personally, I didn't enter politics to make friends - I did it to make a difference.